Odblod-code/score-board/README.md

   }
 }
 ```
-- Board
+- Board:
-Board will create a table with a list of elements by param boardData.
+will create a table with a list of elements by param boardData.

 First element in array will be the header, next elements will be the data inside the table.
 ```jsx